sonic-net/SONiC/doc/ifa-hld.md

 Attribute(s) : {collector-name} ip-type <ipv4 | ipv6> ip-addr <address> port <port>
 The command is used to configure TAM collector and IFA report will be forwarded to the collector.

-3. Command   : config tam-int-ifa feature
+3. Command   : config tam int-ifa feature
 Attribute    : <enable | disable>
 The command is used to enable or disable the IFA feature.

-4. Command   : config tam-int-ifa flow
+4. Command   : config tam int-ifa flow
 Attribute(s) : <flow-name> acl-rule <rule-name> acl-table <table-name> { sampling-rate <val> collector <name> }
 The command is used to specify flow criteria to match against incoming flow and tag with IFA data.
 When sampling rate is specified, one packet will be sampled out of its value.
 When collector is specified, IFA report will be forwarded to it.